N-tier architecture style

 Do not allow direct RDP or SSH access to VMs that are running application code.
 Instead, operators should log into a jumpbox, also called a bastion host.
 This is a VM on the network that administrators use to connect to the other VMs.
-The jumpbox has an NSG that allows RDP or SSH only from approved public IP addresses.
+The jumpbox has a network security group that allows RDP or SSH only from approved public IP addresses.

 You can extend the Azure virtual network to your on-premises network using a site-to-site virtual private network (VPN) or Azure ExpressRoute.
 For more information, see Hybrid network reference architecture.